chdalski/azure-training/src/azure-functions/1-2-local-function.md

 </details>
 <br/>
 <details>
-  <summary>What error code does the Function sent if you called it with an unspecified http method?</summary>
+  <summary>What error code does the Function send if you called it with an unspecified http method?</summary>

 It responds with [404 Not Found](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/404).